auto insurance Ohio

 Your chances of getting cheap auto insurance quotes increases once you turn 19, and again at 25, as you become less likely to drive recklessly.
 This remains consistent until you get into your 60s when rates start to go up again.

-Here’s a sample premium by age group for 6/months premium.
+Here’s a sample premium by age group for a 6/months premium.

 On average, renters face higher car insurance premiums than do condo owners or homeowners– but not by much.
 The difference is only about $20 every six months, compared to the rates a homeowner would pay.